June 1, 1660 was the day Mary Dyer chose to die, and with her death, bring an end to religious oppression.

 Mary Dyer's execution -- Book excerpt

 I wrote the first two volumes about Mary and her life as biographical fiction.
 To tell her story and show her motivations, I introduced readers to the titans of New England, Henry Vane, Gov. John Winthrop, Rev. John Cotton, Anne Marbury Hutchinson, Rev. Roger Williams, and many other real people (some of them your ancestors) in my books that came from years of research into lives, family and social connections, letters, land deeds and journals, in addition to academic history and sociological studies.
-However, this Dyer website exists to show research about the Dyers, their associates (friend and foe).
+However, this Dyer website exists to show research about the Dyers and their associates (friend and foe).